How manufacturers can ensure continued revenue growth in a digital first environment

-For example, product data setup and collaboration around product marketing and “avatar creation” improve using Product Master Data Management (Product MDM).
-Last mile enrichment and product data delivery become easier with Product Data Syndication or PDS.
+For example, product data setup and collaboration around product marketing and “avatar creation” improve using Product Master Data Management.
+Last mile enrichment and product data delivery become easier with PDX Syndication.
 Data syndication ninjas choose their tools wisely.
 SKU volume, product category, supply chain complexity, point of sales spread, geographic reach and other factors play a role determining which tools are right for the job.

 Step 5: A sense of playfulness

 The right tools create readiness and the ability to experiment and be flexible.
 The ability to swap out copy, change imagery or use truly localized language versions of information and content can have a determining impact on conversion.
 For example, providing slightly different content to a more B2B-oriented channel vs. a more consumer-centric channel can drive increased revenue among both audiences.
 A well-trained data syndication ninja will be able to master this, and make it work to your company’s advantage.